Daniil Medvedev: Personal life

 As a result of living mostly overseas after turning 18, Medvedev can speak French and English fluently, besides his native Russian.
 He is a fan of FC Bayern Munich.
+He is also a fan of the Cincinnati Reds.

 Medvedev married his then–girlfriend Daria Chernyshkova, a Moscow State University graduate and former juniors tennis player, in Moscow on 12 September 2018.
 On 14 October 2022, they announced the birth of their daughter, Alisa.
 On 7 January 2025, they announced the birth of their second daughter, Vika.

+His best friend and fellow tennis player, Andrey Rublev, is the godfather to Alisa.
 In September 2019, he credited his marriage for the improvement of his tennis results: "Before I made a proposal, I had been on the 65th place in the ranking, and then in ten months I've won two major tournaments and entered the top 10.
 We have significantly rebuilt our life, we work for each other.
 I earn [money], and Daria helps me to earn more".

+In March 2026, following his participation in the 2026 Dubai Tennis Championships, Daniil Medvedev was temporarily stranded in Dubai along with his family and fellow tennis players Andrey Rublev and Karen Khachanov due to airspace closures amid escalating conflict in the Middle East.
+The disruption followed Iranian missile and drone attacks across the Gulf region, which led to temporary closure of airspace in the United Arab Emirates and widespread travel uncertainty.

+Medvedev later travelled to the United States to take part in the 2026 BNP Paribas Open via Oman after restrictions were eased.

 Junior career

 Medvedev played his first junior match in July 2009 at the age of 13 at a grade 4 tournament in Estonia.
-In December 2010, he won his first junior title as a qualifier at just his third tournament.
+In December 2010, he won his first junior title as a qualifier at just his third tournament in Ust-Kamenogarsk, Kazakhstan, a grade 5 carpet tournament.